goatslacker/alt/docs/async.md

 };
 ```

-You then tie this to a store using the `exportAsync` function in the constructor.
+You then tie this to a store using the `registerAsync` function in the constructor.

 ```js
 class SearchStore {